alexcoulton/odon/docs/advanced/current-limitations.md

 ## Viewer Model

-- the main viewing path is 2D XY rather than a fully general multidimensional viewer
+- the main viewing path is still XY, although OME-Zarr datasets with a `z` axis can now be scrubbed one plane at a time
 - channels are currently composited additively
 - image channels are drawn below non-image overlays